Claravallesdl/Human-proteome-wide-characterization-of-highly-mutated-regions-presented-by-HLA-class-I./3.Sequence Analysis/disorder.py/README.md

 1. **Extract Coordinates**: It extracts the coordinates of disorder and hotspot regions from the input data using regular expressions.
 2. **Create Dictionaries**: It creates dictionaries where each gene is associated with sets of codon indices.
 These indices represent the codons that fall within the specified disorder and hotspot regions.
 3. **Compare Codon Indices**: It compares the sets of codon indices for each gene to determine overlaps.
 Specifically, it identifies codons that are both within disordered regions and hotspot regions.
+4. **Statistical Analysis**: It calculates the number of disordered codons inside and outside hotspot regions, determines their proportions and percentages, and performs a Z-test to evaluate if the difference in proportions is statistically significant.
 ## Requirements

 - Python 3.x